RaghavChopra04/TransMate/README.md

 Speak "Hello, how are you?" into the microphone.
 The application will display and speak the translated text in the output field.

-IN DIST FOLDER, .exe file is present to directly use in your pc.